 A new procedure now allows all LCC students, faculty, and staff to select the name and pronouns they use that will be integrated into most systems at the college.

-The purpose of the Chosen Name and Chosen Pronoun Initiative is to make sure everyone at LCC feels valued, accepted, and welcomed.
+The purpose of The Preferred Name and Chosen Pronoun Initiative is to make sure everyone at LCC feels valued, accepted, and welcomed.

 The College recognizes that some students and employees may prefer to use a first name other than their legal name to identify themselves.
 As long as the use of a chosen first name is not for an improper purpose, a request can now be made to use a chosen first name where possible in the course of College business and education.

-Why is the Chosen Name and Chosen Pronoun Initiative Important?
+Why is The Preferred Name and Chosen Pronoun Initiative important?

 - Chosen names impact many populations.